Schools in Essex with confirmed coronavirus cases

 In some cases the whole school has closed, whereas others have sent home the affected individual and 'bubble'.

-A 'bubble' can consist of a whole year group, mixed years or a combination of children in a special group, which has been determined by the senior management team.
+A "bubble" can consist of a whole year group, mixed years or a combination of children in a special group, which has been determined by the senior management team.

 These are the affected schools so far: